erkanuciDeveloper/bike-catalogue-app/README.md

 - Price formatting: Ensure the price is provided in `€` format, as the app currently only accepts prices with the euro symbol.
 - MongoDB setup: Ensure that MongoDB is correctly configured and running.

-## Contributing

-Feel free to fork the repository and submit pull requests for any improvements or bug fixes.

----

-This README provides an overview of the project, installation steps, and the tech stack you're using (MongoDB, React, Flask), along with details about API usage and sorting options.

-Let me know if you'd like further details or modifications!